cersonsky-lab/cbe710-notes/_sources/lecture_files/Lecture4.md

-# Canonical Ensemble Continued
+# The Canonical Ensemble

 ## Additional Readings for the Enthusiast

--   \- Chapter 3.3-3.5
+-   {cite:ts}`chandler_introduction_1987` Chapter 3.3-3.5

-## Topics in this lecture
+## Goals for today's lecture

--   Canonical partition function

--   Thermodynamic connection for canonical ensemble

--   Revisiting the two-state system
+- How do we describe systems with fluctuating or non-constant energy?
+- How does the breaking the principle of equal a priori change the likelihood of different microstates?

--   Grand canonical partition function
+- What is a partition function?

-## Announcements

--   Problem Set 1 due Thursday

--   Fill out polls for rescheduled lectures
 ## Introduction to the canonical ensemble

 In principle, all calculations in statistical mechanics can be performed using the microcanonical ensemble by deriving relationships based on a fixed set of constant energy states.
 In practice, the microcanonical ensemble is often not convenient because in many cases the energy of the system is not fixed.

 For example, most laboratory experiments take place in environments in which the energy of the system is able to exchange with the environment; that is, the walls of the system are **diathermal**. $E$ is therefore no longer a fixed quantity and instead